elijivp/bsdraw/README.md

 All draws above have different regions but takes similar data.

-Sequence is: _full 2d field with region markup converts into 2d texture, region data converts into 1d texture, palette converts into 2d texture; Palette texture applies to region data texture, which applies to field texture_
+Mechanics: _full 2d field with region markup converts into 2d texture, region data converts into 1d texture, palette converts into 2d texture; Palette texture applies to region data texture, which applies to field texture_

 <details><summary>Code snippet</summary><p>